Avion19/ECE_Lab5/README.md

 as how to assemble your own Verilog modules.
 In addition, you’ve learned how the constraints file maps your inputs and outputs to real pins on the FPGA.

+## Team 25
+Avien Ramirez & Will Reisig

 ## Rubric

 | Item | Description | Value |